Dickson, Australian Capital Territory: History

 Between March 1924 and November 1926, the original Canberra Aerodrome occupied the southern third of Edward Shumack's soldier settlement block (which continued to be used for sheep grazing) in what was then known as the District of Ainslie (Block 98i).
 The official aerodrome extended from a NW corner north of Dickson Library near Antill St in Downer to a SE corner near Dutton St and Majura Avenue, taking in the whole western portion of Majura playing fields and the entire central residential portion of Dickson between Cowper St and Dickson wetlands.
-The actual landing ground covered the whole of Section 72 Dickson and was marked by placements of rocks at four corners, a windsock, and a large central whitewashed marker (60 feet in diameter) visible to pilots from a distance.
+The actual landing ground covered the whole of Section 72 Dickson and was marked by placements of whitewashed rocks at four corners, a windsock, and a large central whitewashed concrete ring (60 feet in diameter) visible to pilots from a distance.
 This was Canberra's original airport, and was used by RAAF and civilian flights.

 Canberra's first air crash took place here, at about 10.30am on 11 February 1926, when a RAAF De Havilland DH9 traveling from Richmond air base to survey the Murrumbidgee River stalled after making a sharp turn to land and crashed in the NW corner, within 100m of where the library now stands, bursting into flames.
-The 26 year old pilot, Philip Mackenzie Pitt, was killed on impact and is buried in an unmarked grave at Queanbeyan's Riverside cemetery, in the Catholic section.
+The 26 year old pilot, Philip Mackenzie Pitt, was killed on impact and is buried in what was until 2022 an unmarked grave at Queanbeyan's Riverside cemetery, in the Catholic section.
 Pitt had trained as a cadet at Duntroon, and done his flight training at Point Cook near Melbourne in 1925.
 The 25 year old aerial photographer/observer in the back seat, William Edward Callander, was pulled from the wreckage by a farm worker, Walter Ernest Johnson, who had been ploughing the adjoining paddock and leapt the fence to offer aid to the victims.
 Callander died at Acton Hospital later that evening and is buried at St John's Church in Reid, leaving a widow and two small children.
 The aerodrome was surveyed six months later by the Federal Capital Commission (FCC), but unwillingness by the FCC to grant a long-term lease to the Department of Defence stymied investment in a hangar and other facilities, and urgency to prepare for the opening of provisional Parliament House in 1927 resulted in the aerodrome being transferred to the Duntroon property in Majura Valley (at the western edge of the current airport site).